 Food in Brazil can be as cheap or expensive as you want.

 Most cities have small, family-owned restaurants that offer a full plate with rice, beans, meat, and salad for $5–they’re simple, but the food is usually delicious.

 My husband and I once paid that amount for a meal in Arraial do Cabo, and he could not believe it–the plate was so full he didn’t finish it.

 Groceries are affordable, especially if you avoid the tier A shops, such as Pão de Açúcar.
 Also, you might want to check out neighborhood street fairs that sell fresh Brazilian fruits and vegetables.

-You can also buy street food and snacks for lunch.
+You can also buy street food for lunch.
 Coxinha and pastel are both delicious, cheap, and fill up well.

 Note that most hostels allow full use of their cooking facilities, and some might even include breakfast in the dorm price.

 Ticket and tour prices vary a great deal based on the attraction and where you are.

 Major attractions like the Christ The Redeemer Statue and Sugarloaf Mountain cost a bit to visit—somewhere $20-30—increasing the average cost of a trip to Rio de Janeiro, for example.